yaakovbrill/Tournament-Generator/readme.md

 ## Introduction

-Tournament Generator is a web tool designed to help manage and track soccer FIFA tournaments.
+[Tournament Generator](https://tournament.pythonanywhere.com/) is a web tool designed to help manage and track soccer Fifa tournaments.
 Whether you're hosting a small friendly competition or a larger event, this platform provides an easy and efficient way to set up and track your tournament.

 ## Overview

 Visit [Tournament Generator](https://tournament.pythonanywhere.com/), register, and navigate to "Create Tournament".
-Enter player names, select team sizes (1 or 2 players), and the platform will generate fixtures.
+Enter player names, select team sizes (1 or 2 players per team), and the platform will generate the fixtures.
 Points are tracked automatically.
-This tool is aimed at organizing and managing soccer FIFA tournaments.

 ## Features
 - **Easy Setup**: Quickly create tournaments with customizable settings.
 Enter player names separated by commas, tournament name, team size (1 or 2 players), and fixture type (One Fixture or Home and Away).